ahmadank/OpenSea-webScrapper/README.md

 ### `Ideas`

 - The website currently relies on cookies to keep user info stored, for that we need a backup option.
 Generating an option for the user to enter his secret id will allow the user to restore his projects

+### `Link`

+- The website is hosted currently on Heroku, feel free to use the application by heading over to https://stark-stream-29520.herokuapp.com/